pjbartlein/UOCWC/globalclimate.md

 [[substrate heat flux/change in storage]](https://pages.uoregon.edu/bartlein/maps/globe/sghf_globe_1991-2020_ltm/sghf_globe_1991-2020_ltm.html)
 [[all]](https://pages.uoregon.edu/bartlein/maps/globe/shf_globe_1991-2020_ltm/shf_globe_1991-2020_ltm.html)

-Radiative components follow the Sellers (1968) sign convention:
+Energy-balance components follow the Sellers (1968) sign convention:

-* radiative fluxes (e.g. net radiation), energy flow toward the surface is positive (orange); energy flow away is negative (blue);
+* radiative fluxes (e.g. net radiation): energy flow toward the surface is positive (orange); energy flow away is negative (blue);
-* non-radiative fluxes (e.g. latent heat flux), energy flow from the surface toward the atmosphere is positive (orange); energy flow from the atmosphere toward the surface is negative (blue);
+* non-radiative fluxes (e.g. latent heat flux): energy flow from the surface toward the atmosphere is positive (orange); energy flow from the atmosphere toward the surface is negative (blue);
-* substrate heat flux/change in storage, energy flow from the subsurface to the atmosphere (i.e. out of storage) is positive (orange); energy flow from the surface toward the subsurface (i.e. into storage) is negative (blue).)
+* substrate heat flux/change in storage: energy flow from the subsurface to the atmosphere (i.e. out of storage) is positive (orange); energy flow from the surface toward the subsurface (i.e. into storage) is negative (blue).)

 **Temperature**